Support

 • Port forwarding rules

-• Automatic tmux attach
+• Automatic tmux attach (see tmux Control Mode)

 • A launch command to run on connect